sciboy12/LeapMouse/README.md

 This software does **not** work with the Orion Beta, nor Python 3.

-Both Windows and Linux are supported.
+Both Windows and Linux are supported (Though Windows support is broken ATM, which will be fixed soon).

 ## Setup